How to be a Regenetarian

 Meet the ‘wizards’ that made it possible

-This barrier was broken in 1908 when German chemist Fritz Harber devised a way to take nitrogen (from the air) and combine it with hydrogen (from methane gas extracted from coal seam under the ground) to create ammonia (NH3) that can be used on crops in soil that is depleted of nitrogen-fixing microbes.
+However, this barrier was smashed in 1908 when German chemist Fritz Harber devised a way to take nitrogen (from the air) and combine it with hydrogen (from methane gas extracted from coal seams under the ground) to create ammonia (NH3) that can be used on crops in soil that is depleted of nitrogen-fixing microbes.

 Both men won separate Nobel prizes for their contributions to science and technology.

 We no longer have to worry about not getting enough calories!
-These ingenious wizards had solved food security!
+These ingenious wizards had solved food security fro the foreseeable future!
 As we can see in the chart below (data from USDA Economic Research Service and the CDC), the energy in the food system went from around 3,200 calories to 4,300 calories per person per day!!!

 We now manufacture 200 million metric tons of ammonia fertiliser per year using the Haber-Bosch process which uses roughly one per cent of the world’s extracted fossil fuel!